.

 COAT

-Chocolate coats can vary from very light Cafe au Lait milk chocolate to a darker Bittersweet chocolate color so there may be Chocolate Sables, Chocolate Brindles, Chocolate/Tan, Chocolate Silver.
+Chocolate Havanese coat can vary from very light Cafe au Lait milk chocolate to a darker Bittersweet chocolate color so there may be Chocolate Sable, Chocolate Brindle, Chocolate/Tan, Chocolate Silver Havanese.
 Chocolate can be tinted golden, reddish or ash and come in many shades, from palest milk chocolate to darkest bittersweet chocolate.
 Chocolate refers to the pigment color and not only the coat color.

 PIGMENT